daveprowse/tac-course/lesson-04/aws-config-with-security-groups.md

 ## Take a look at the Terraform Registry
 https://registry.terraform.io/

 Search for the AWS provider and then, in the documentation, search for "aws_security_group".
+Spend a few minutes analyzing the documentation about security groups.

-## Validate and create your infrastructure
+## Initialize, validate and create your infrastructure
 Initialize, format, and validate your code.
 Then, create the infrastructure.
 Use terraform commands from memory.

 > NOTE: Use the help system and your notes if you get stuck!
 If you get super-stuck, view the main.tf file in the solution directory.